mjoras/SCONE-PROTOCL/documents/charter.md

 The proposed deliverables for SCONEPRO are as follows:

 * Develop a standard track "SCONEPRO protocol" to securely communicate network information to clients.
 Its contents might include

     * protocol requirements for the base "SCONEPRO protocols."
+	* describe minimal reference architecture for SCONEPRO deployment
+    * discovery mechanism (if required)
     * connection establishment, communication signaling and data format (container to share network information)
-    * discovery mechanism (if required)
     * specify and justify privacy and security requirements

 * Develop a standard track specification based on SCONEPRO protocol to communicate "maximum available bandwidth" to the client(s).
 Its contents might include